Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 Harbour there after saluting the

-flagship 'Orvieto' on which is
+Flagship "Orvieto" on which is

-General Bridges & the H'quts
+General Bridges & the H'Qrts

-staff — all troops assembled onBridge Decks of ship & remained
+Staff — All troops assembled onBridge Decks of ship & remained

-so far an [[?]] & as half.
-He
+so for an hour & a half.
+We

 got lunch at 2 p.m.
 It was a